Important Training Principles for Sprinting

 5. Legs up on a chair and straight as possible laying on back use hamstrings to lift body straight- move steadily up and down 5 times

-6. On right leg squat as low as possible while maintaining a straight trunk hold for 15 seconds.
+6. On the right leg squat as low as possible while maintaining a straight trunk hold for 15 seconds.

-7. On left leg squat as low as possible while maintaining a straight trunk hold for 15 seconds
+7. On the left leg squat as low as possible while maintaining a straight trunk hold for 15 seconds

-Lately my squad have been simply using just two drills as follows:
+Lately, my squad have been simply using just two drills as follows:

 Biomechanics